 An excellent way of practicing mindfulness is the training of focusing on the five senses in your body: seeing, hearing, smelling, touching, or tasting.
 Because the practice of returning your focus to your body shifts the mind from thoughts to the body, it brings you back into the present and reduces much of the anxiety and stress that comes from your thoughts about the past nor the future.

-Research has shown that engaging in focusing exercises enhances blood flow to the prefrontal cortex the area of the brain concerned with concentration, decision making, and impulse control.
-In particular, the left pre-frontal cortex which is associated with positive emotions.
-Indicating that mindfulness changes the structure of the brain helping to improve your happiness, while at the same time reducing stress and increasing the ability to focus.
+Research has shown that engaging in focusing exercises enhances blood flow to the prefrontal cortex, the area of the brain concerned with concentration, decision making, and impulse control.
+In particular, the left pre-frontal cortex is associated with positive emotions.
+This indicates that mindfulness changes the structure of the brain helping to improve your happiness, while at the same time reducing stress and increasing the ability to focus.